NadalBQ/inventory_management_app/static/csvs/ReadMe.md

-The csv file used to make the analysis
+The csv file used to keep track of every item stored.